omeka/omeka-s-enduser/docs/modules/mapping.md

 ![image as described](../modules/modulesfiles/mapping-timelinePublicSCE.png)

 ## Troubleshooting
 If you would like to remove the mapping location from an item, you must delete all the map modifications.
-First, click to delete each marker (click the Delete a Marker button, select the marker, click to save) and then click to clear the default center and zoom level (click the Clear the default and zoom level button.
-The map will return to a global view).
-Click to save the item and confirm that the map no longer appears.
+First, delete each marker (click the "Delete a Marker" button, select the markers, click to save).
+Then clear the map view settings (click the "Clear the default center and zoom level" button).
+The map will return to a global view.
+Save the item and confirm that the map no longer appears.